fxamacker/cbor/README.md

 All three encoding modes in this library use smallest form of CBOR integer that preserves data.

 ## Limitations
 🎈 CBOR tags (type 6) is being considered for a future release.
-Please let me know if this feature is important to you.

 Current limitations: